Honor Guard Company (Belarus): Organization

+All other Commandant's Services of Belarus have their own honor guard units.

 Unit Band

-The Band of the Honor Guard Company of the Minsk Military Commandant was founded on 1 July 1995, as the Military Band of the Minsk Garrison's Office.
+The Band of the Honor Guard Company of the Minsk Military Commandant's Service was founded on 1 July 1995, as the Military Band of the Minsk Garrison's Office.
 Since 2018, the band has used chromatic fanfare trumpets in its ranks.
-For 21 years until 2016, the commander of the band was Serguei Kostiuchenko.
+For 21 years until 2016, the commander of the band was Sergey Kostiuchenko.
 It works alongside the honor guard in taking part state visits and other ceremonies in Belarus.
 The signature march of the band is the Grenadiers March.
 The band is under the Military Band Service of the Armed Forces.
 The following have served as directors of the Band of the Honor Guard: